 Revd Bob Wilson, Secretary for the Prison Chaplaincy and Free Churches Faith Adviser

-A highlight of this month was the chance for Bob to be a Prison Chaplain again, leading a Sunday Service, carrying out statutory duties and meeting pastorally with staff.
-It has again reminded him of the extraordinary work our Prison Chaplains carry out, working with all who live and work in the 122 prisons in England and Wales.
-Bob was particularly pleased to see the respect that Chaplaincy continues to be shown by all.
-The prison had been very busy over the weekend he was on duty, and yet the professionalism, commitment and genuine good humour still shown by those working in really difficult circumstances was truly impressive.
-It is so often easy to forget the men and women in white shirts and suits who work to keep almost 90,000 of the most complex people in our country safe; our hidden heroes.
-Please do remember these in your prayers; the really do an extraordinary job!
+• A highlight of this month was Bob's return to prison chaplaincy - leading a Sunday Service, fulfilling statutory duties, and offering pastoral support to staff.
+It reminded him of the extraordinary work Chaplains do across the 22 prisons in England and Wales.
+He was especially struck by the respect shown to chaplaincy.
+The prison was very busy over the weekend he was on duty; however, despite that, the staff displayed professionalism, commitment and genuine good humour in difficult circumstances.
+It is easy to overlook the men and women who work tirelessly to keep almost 90,000 of the most complex people in our country safe; our hidden heroes.
+Please keep them in your prayers; they truly do an exceptional job.